gusta-el/first_game/README.md

 # first_game
-Jogo da matéria do Banin
+1º Semestre: jogo do Banin e do Alan